 The triangle choke is an essential Brazilian jiu-jitsu submission that every white belt should learn and understand its mechanics.

-Furthermore, becoming acquainted with this fantastic technique aids in the development of an effective attacking game.
-So, you may be wondering how does triangle choke work?
+Furthermore, becoming acquainted with this fantastic technique aids in developing an effective attacking game.
+So, you may be wondering how a triangle choke works.

-The triangle choke involves applying great pressure across your opponent’s neck, disrupting the blood flow.
+The triangle choke involves applying tremendous pressure across your opponent’s neck, disrupting the blood flow.

 As a result, the opponent is left with few options: tap out or sleep.